coala/documentation/Users/Tutorial.rst

 **bears**.
 A bear can check your code for potential problems, calculate metrics and even provide corrections for your code.

-There are two kinds of bears:

-- LocalBears, which only perform analysis on each file itself
-- GlobalBears, which are project wide, like the GitCommitBear

 Let's find out what bears are available for C or Python:

 ::